 When is the best time to visit Aruba?

-Aruba sits just north of the equator, and farther south than the general hurricane paths in the Caribbean.
-This means that Aruba (and the rest of the ABC’s) are pretty lucky in avoiding much of the hurricane destruction that some of their island neighbors have endured!
+Aruba sits just north of the equator, out of the dreaded hurricane belt within the Caribbean.
+This means that Aruba (and the rest of the ABC’s) are pretty lucky in avoiding any hurricane devastation that some of their island neighbors have endured!

 What Language is spoken in Aruba?